raaaimund/raaaimund.github.io/_posts/2016-08-05-hollywood-on-bash-on-ubuntu-on-windows.md

 title:      Hollywood on Bash on Ubuntu on Windows
 date:       2016-08-05 23:30:00
 author:     Raimund Rittnauer
-summary:    How to install Hollywood on Bash on Ubuntu on Windows
+description:    How to install Hollywood on Bash on Ubuntu on Windows
 categories: tech
 thumbnail:  code
 comments: true